19

 • If you’re in a non-HST province and you sell to a non-HST province, you charge only GST.

-• If you sell to a client outside of Canada, there’s usually no tax, but there might be exceptions.
+• If you sell to a client outside of Canada, there’s usually no tax but there may be exceptions.

 • If you perform all of the photography services outside of Canada, there’s no taxes.

-There are several other scenarios than those mentioned above, such as performing photography services in another province or doing an assignment in multiple provinces.
-Good luck figuring it out.
+There are several other possible scenarios other than those mentioned above, such as performing photography services in another province or doing an assignment in multiple provinces.
+Good luck figuring that out.

-Remember that the Nova Scotia rate of HST increases from 13% to 15% on July 1, so send Nova Scotians your sympathies.
+Remember that Nova Scotia’s HST rate increases from 13% to 15% on July 1, so send Nova Scotians your sympathy.

-Finally, a moment of silence for those in Prince Edward Island.
-It may be the smallest province but it has the highest sales taxes in the country.
+A moment of silence for those in Prince Edward Island (P.E.I.).
+It may be the smallest province but it has the highest sales tax in the country.
 They pay 10% PST on top of the 5% GST.
-Yes, they pay tax on a tax.
+Like the people living in Quebec, folks in P.E.I. pay tax on a tax.

 css.php